captn3m0/codechef/_problems/easy/CHEFSIGN.md

 ---
 All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/JULY17/mandarin/CHEFSIGN.pdf), [Russian](http://www.codechef.com/download/translated/JULY17/russian/CHEFSIGN.pdf) and [Vietnamese](http://www.codechef.com/download/translated/JULY17/vietnamese/CHEFSIGN.pdf) as well.

-Chef found a strange string yesterday - a string of signs **s**, where each sign is either a **', **'='** or a **'>'**.
+Chef found a strange string yesterday - a string of signs **s**, where each sign is either a **', **'='** or a **'&gt;'**.
 Let N be the length of this string.
 Chef wants to insert N + 1 positive integers into this sequence and make it valid.
 A valid sequence is a sequence where every sign is preceded and followed by an integer, and the signs are correct.
 That is, if a sign 'a and followed by an integer *b*, then *a* should be less than *b*.
 Likewise for the other two signs as well.**

 Chef can take some positive integers in the range **\[1, P\]** and use a number in the range as many times as he wants.